itspladd/personal-website-old/blog/_posts/2016-02-26-textures-part-two.md

 I started with the tree bark, and I have mixed feelings.
 On one hand, I think that the texture as a whole _does_ visually convey "tree bark."
 On the other hand, I relied too much on random scribblings instead of drawing similarly-themed shapes.
 I started with the idea of "scales" with large cracks in between them, and then tried to convey that the scales were formed from layers, but I think that was the wrong way to go.

-The tomato part is the most interesting (to me) drawing on this whole page, because it's the drawing where a concept finally started to "click" for me.
+The tomato is the most interesting drawing on this whole page (to me, at least) because it shows when a concept finally started to "click" for me.
 I started drawing the top half, and used hatching lines to try and show the concavity of the tomato - but tomatoes aren't empty.
 They're full of a liquidy, gelatinous substance.
 When I moved to the bottom of the tomato, I switched tactics: I tried to show where the light reflected off of the gel.
 It's absolutely not perfect, but I think I captured that good old tomato-y feeling better in the bottom half than the top.

-#### ABOMINATION RATING: 1/5 ####
+#### Abomination Rating: 1/5 ####
 Tomatoes and logs are both plants, so combining them doesn't really .
 I can do better.

-### UAAMAN #2: SAND BLUE CHEESE ###
+### UAAMAN #2: Sand Blue Cheese ###

 <aside class="midtext-center">
     <figure>